 Ceramic magnet

-In general, to produce a “hotter” output, ceramic magnets are employed in pickups like Gibson’s 500T.
-Also, Alnico magnet and OutputOutput.
+To produce a “hotter” output, ceramic magnets are employed in pickups like Gibson’s 500T, Alnico magnet, and OutputOutput.

 Chambered

-A guitar body having precisely selected cavities or dynamic sound chambers routed into it is referred to as “chambered.”
+A guitar body with precisely selected cavities or dynamic sound chambers routed into it is called “chambered.”
 Not to be confused with drilled “weight relief” holes.
 Les Paul models have this feature.

 Double-cut